 I have been trying some of these paper Christmas ornament ideas because they don’t need many materials other than coloured paper, which I have plenty of.

 Go for a walk and look at Christmas lights

 I love walking around towns and residential areas at this time of year and looking at all the pretty decorations in the streets, shops and houses.
 It definitely gets me in a Christmassy mood, especially if I am bundled up in a scarf, hat and gloves against the cold weather.

 Some seasonal baking will make the whole house smell Christmassy and get you in the mood for Christmas!
 Festive favourites include gingerbread, mince pies or a yule log.
 Perfect treats to go with a steaming mug of homemade hot chocolate!

-Whether you are Christian or not, think of Christmas as a time of love, kindness and family.
+Christmas is a time of love, kindness and family.
 It is possible to find ways to express all these things whether or not our usual Christmas plans and traditions have been disrupted.
 Luckily, we have technology which helps us to connect with our loved ones even if we can’t be together in person.

 Are you in the mood for Christmas now?

 I hope that reading this post has helped you to feel a little more Christmassy, and that if you try some of these activities, they will get you in the mood for Christmas!
 What other activities get you in a Christmassy mood?
 Let me know in the comments!